 Using the basic ideas of bracketing and radiometric dating, researchers have determined the age of rock layers all over the world.
 This information has also helped determine the age of the Earth itself.
 While the oldest known rocks on Earth are about 3.5 billion years old, researchers have found zircon crystals that are 4.3 billion years old [source: USGS].
 Based on the analysis of these samples, scientists estimate that the Earth itself is about 4.5 billion years old.
 In addition, the oldest known moon rocks are 4.5 billion years old.
 Since the moon and the Earth probably formed at the same time, this supports the current idea of the Earth's age.

-You can learn more about fossils, dinosaurs, radiometric dating and related topics by reading through the links on the next page.
+You can learn more about fossils, dinosaurs, radiometric dating and related topics by reading through the links below.